ocaml/opam/doc/pages/Packaging.md

 ## More on opam files

 The opam files can express much more than what was shown above.
-Without getting into too much details, here are some of the most useful features:
+Without getting into too much detail, here are some of the most useful features:

 * **Version constraints**: an optional version constraint can be added after any package name in `depends`: simply write `"package" {>= "3.2"}`.
 Warning,